contentful/the-example-app.nodejs/README.md

 [![CircleCI](https://img.shields.io/circleci/project/github/contentful/the-example-app.nodejs.svg)](https://circleci.com/gh/contentful/the-example-app.nodejs)

-The node.js example app teaches the very basics of how to work with Contentful:
+This node.js example app teaches the very basics of how to work with Contentful:

 - consume content from the Contentful Delivery and Preview APIs
 - model content